open-telemetry/opentelemetry-collector-contrib/processor/k8sattributesprocessor/README.md

 to the pod from where the datapoint originated, so we can add the relevant pod metadata to the datapoint.
 By default, it associates the incoming connection IP to the Pod IP.
 But for cases where this approach doesn't work (sending through a proxy, etc.), a custom association rule can be specified.

 Each association is specified as a list of sources of associations.
+The maximum number of sources within an association is 4.
 A source is a rule that matches metadata from the datapoint to pod metadata.
 In order to get an association applied, all the sources specified need to match.

 Each sources rule is specified as a pair of `from` (representing the rule type) and `name` (representing the attribute name if `from` is set to `resource_attribute`).